 A moment later a voice from the watch spoke, “Kokia Real Estate Division, how can I help you?”

-“This agent Valenti with the IPPA.
+“This is agent Valenti with the IPPA.
 Please let your manager know the Newton residence is available as requested.
 Oh, and tell her she’ll need to send in a clean up crew.”